ChristopherKlay/StarRailTracker/README.md

 * Design based on the official [Honkai: Star Rail Interactive Map](https://act.hoyolab.com/sr/app/interactive-map/index.html)

 ## Can i contribute?
-Development of the extension is currently not public.
+Development of the project is currently not public.
 For details see the [contributing infos](https://github.com/ChristopherKlay/StarRailTracker/blob/main/.github/contributing.md).

 ## Support this project
 The project is provided entirely for free with no strings attached and time spend on it is covered by donations.